carlosmonsivais123/dse_203_final/README.md

 ### Project Technologies
 * Google Cloud
-    * Dataproc Clusters (Run Jupyter Notebooks): This is a centralized area where we ran our notebooks without worring about the version of libraries.
+    * Dataproc Clusters (Run Jupyter Notebooks): This is a centralized area where we ran our notebooks without worrying about the version of libraries.
-    * Google Geocode API: This is an API to retrieve longitude and latitude data baed on partial addresses.
+    * Google Geocode API: This is an API to retrieve longitude and latitude data based on partial addresses.
     * Google Cloud Storage Buckets (Store Data): This is a centralized storage repository where we stored all of our data.
 This made data source updates easier to do.
 * Neo4J Graph Database: We used the Neo4J graph databases to create the visualizations and node and edge creations.
 * Python: Used Python to scrape data and for data manipulation.